Skip to main content

 The bottom line

-Liraglutide can interact with insulin, sulfonylureas, and glinides.
-It can also interact with medications that raise blood glucose levels, like prednisone and metoprolol, as well as oral medications.
-These interactions can usually be managed with dosage adjustments and blood glucose monitoring.
+Liraglutide (Victoza, Saxenda) can interact with insulin, sulfonylureas, and glinides.
+It can also interact with oral medications and those that raise blood glucose (sugar) levels, such as prednisone and metoprolol.
+These interactions can usually be managed with dosage adjustments and blood sugar monitoring.

-Make sure your healthcare provider and pharmacist have your current medication list to check for interactions before and during treatment with liraglutide.
+Make sure your prescriber and pharmacist have your current medication list to check for interactions before and during treatment with liraglutide.

 why trust our exports reliability shield